 • Island hood with concealed chase: 10-14 hours

-• Keep the duct path short and straight to minimize material and labor.
+• Keep the duct path short and straight.

 • New duct run through multiple framing members